HitchedSyringe/Sleepy/README.md

 </div>

+⚠️ **WARNING:** This version of the bot is currently work in progress and is highly unstable.
+Please check the releases or other branches for stable versions. ⚠️

 A Discord bot with server moderation, fun commands, image manipulation, and much more, all designed with user-friendliness and simplicity in mind.

 For more information, feel free to check out the bot's [support server][discord].